-We all know that leafy greens are among the best foods we can be eating.
-But when it comes to this category, watercress is often overlooked, and that’s a pity, because it’s among the most potent of leafy greens.
-The easiest (and tastiest) way to use this delicate green uncooked.
-This simple watercress salad, embellished with oranges, cucumber, and sprouts is a lovely way to highlight this delectable leafy green.
+We should be eating more watercress!
+Everyone knows that leafy greens are among the best foods we can be eating.
+But when it comes to this category, watercress is often overlooked, and that’s a pity, because it’s among the most nutrient-packed among the leafy greens.

 It used to be that like asparagus, seeing watercress at the market was a sign of spring, but now, it’s available most of the year around.
 Watercress is believed to have healing and tonic properties above and beyond its splendid concentration of vitamins and minerals.